 Stop Fighting the Wrong Battle

 Complaining about it won’t move you forward.
 It has never helped anyone land a job.
 In an employer’s market, leverage only comes from competence and differentiation.
-That’s I think the part many candidates might overlook.
+I think that is the part many candidates overlook.
 The tough truth is simply this.
 Companies do not change their behavior because candidates ask them to; they change their behavior when the market forces them to.

 In an employee’s market, candidates walk away from bad processes, and companies adjust.
 In an employer’s market, candidates walking away doesn’t change anything.
 There are ten more waiting.
+That sounds harsh because it is harsh.
+But pretending otherwise creates the wrong strategy.
 So instead of trying to change the market, focus on positioning yourself inside it.

 Ask yourself: